zetavg/chromium-website/site/updates/ua-ch/index.md

 *   **May, 2020:** UA-CH was rolled out to most of Chrome Canary, Dev and Beta populations.
 *   **June 10, 2021**: Critical-CH and ACCEPT_CH features were disabled
-            due to a potential crash while investigating and implementing fixes
+            due to a potential crash while investigating and implementing fixes.
+*   **November 22, 2021**: Intent to Ship: Sec-CH-UA-Full-Version-List
+            user-agent client hint.

 # **Possible Site Compatibility Issue**